Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

+1. Run the project Sitecore.HashTagMonitor.ModelBuilder, generate the file "CollectionModel, 1.0.json" and copy this file to  C:\inetpub\wwwroot\gohorse.xconnect\App_data\Models

 1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
 2. ???
 3. Profit